spiral/docs/security/rbac.md

 ```

 ### Permission
-Once the role or roles are created you can associate them to the permission using method `associate`:
+Once the role or roles created, you can associate them to the permission using the method `associate`:

 ```php
 namespace App\Bootloader;